Guidelines for authors

 g) abstract (up to 300 words); it should be intelligible without reference to the rest of the paper.

-In case of short fieldwork reports the points e) – g) should be omitted.
+For short fieldwork reports, points e) - g) should be omitted.

 3. The text

-The text of an original paper should be divided into sections (e.g. Introdution, Materials, Methods, Results, Discussion, Acknowledgements, Bibliography).
-General review paper may include sections and sub-sections.
-Section and sub-section headings should be clearly distinguished from the text and indicated by larger font and bold face (e.g. 16 pts for sections, 14 pts for sub-sections, 12 pts for regular text).
+The text of an original paper should be divided into sections (e.g. Introduction, Materials, Methods, Results, Discussion, Acknowledgements, and References).
+General review papers may also include sections and sub-sections.
+Section and sub-section headings should be clearly distinguished from the text and indicated by larger font and bold face (e.g., 16 pts for sections, 14 pts for sub-sections, and 12 pts for regular text).
 Numbering of sections is not allowed.
 Short fieldwork reports should not be divided into sections.
-Legends to all figures should be listed on a separate page at the end of the text after Bibliography section; places of the figures in the text have to be clearly indicated.
+Legends to all figures should be listed on a separate page at the end of the text following the References section; places of the figures in the text must be clearly indicated.

-The title of short fieldwork report must include the name of the site and country of its location, as well as excavation season(s) reported.
-The following information must be covered by the text: name and affiliation of excavation's director, chronology of studied human remains and brief description of their archaeological context, place of storage, information about used methods and aims of research, preliminary results and assumed place of more detailed publications.
+The title of a short fieldwork report must include the name of the site and country of its location, as well as the excavation season(s) reported.
+The following information must be covered by the text: name and affiliation of the excavation's director, chronology of the studied human remains and a brief description of their archaeological context, place of storage, information regarding used methods and aims of the research, preliminary results and assumed place of more detailed publications.

-In text use italics only for species, genus names, or medical terms in Latin.
-The metric system, in SI version, must be used for all measurements.
-Metric abbreviations should be expressed in standard lowercase, without fullstops.
-Other abbreviations should be avoided.
+In text use of italics is only permitted for genus and species names or medical terms in Latin.
+The metric system (SI version) must be used for all measurements.
+Metric abbreviations should be expressed in standard lowercase, without full stops.
+All other abbreviations should be avoided.
 However, if it is impossible, the abbreviation must be expanded in brackets when used for the first time.

-Footnotes are allowed only as comments to the table.
+Footnotes are permitted only as comments for a table.

-Number the manuscript pages consecutively, beginning with the title page.
-The length of the original paper should not exceed 80,000 characters (incl. spaces), general review papers may contain up to 160,000 characters, short fieldwork reports up to 15,000 characters.
+Number the manuscript pages consecutively beginning with the title page.
+The length of an original paper should not exceed 80,000 characters (incl. spaces), general review papers may contain up to 160,000 characters, and short fieldwork reports up to 40,000 characters.

 4. References

-References in text should be given in brackets in the following sequence: author's surname, year of publication, optionally page(s) after colon without spaces, eg. (Horden 2005:135–137).
-In case of two authors their surnames should be separated by "&" (Franklin & Brubaker 1998:124), in case of three or more authors the surname of the first one should be followed by "et al." (no italics, eg. Mecsas et al. 2004).
-If there is more than one reference of the same author, years of publication should be separated by commas, eg. (Horden 2004, 2005).
-References of the same author that appeared in the same year should be indicated by succeeding Latin letters and separated by commas, eg. (Horden 2004a, 2004b).
-References to publications of different authors should be separated by semicolons, eg. (Dols 1977; Horden 2005).
+In text references should be placed in brackets in the following manner: author's surname, year of publication, and as an option, the page(s) after a colon without spaces, e.g., (Horden 2005:135-137).
+In cases of two authors their surnames should be separated by "&", e.g., (Franklin & Brubaker 1998:124), in multiple author situations (three or more), the surname of the first author should be followed by "et al." (no italics, e.g. Mecsas et al. 2004).
+If there is more than one reference to the same author, years of publication should be separated by commas, e.g., (Horden 2004, 2005).
+Reference to the same author that appeared in the same year should be indicated by succeeding Latin letters and separated by commas, e.g., (Horden 2004a, 2004b).
+Reference to publications of different authors should be separated by semicolons, e.g., (Dols 1977; Horden 2005).
 If many references are listed, alphabetical and ascending chronological order should be kept.

-All cited publications must be listed in the "Bibliography" section at the end of the paper.
-Publications not cited in the text cannot be included.
-The bibliography should be listed in alphabetical order under the first author's name and sorted chronologically if necessary.
+All cited publications must be listed in the "References" section at the end of the paper.
+Publications not cited in text should not be included.
+The references should be listed in alphabetical order under the first author's name and sorted chronologically if necessary.
 More than one reference from the same author(s) in the same year must be identified by the succeeding Latin letters, placed after the year of publication.
-In case of more than one author, names of all authors must be included.
-Titles of the journals should not be abbreviated.
+In cases of more than one author, names of all authors must be included.
+Journals titles should not be abbreviated.

 Bibliographical entries should be formatted according to the following examples: